Nmuldowney1/Hangmangame/README.md

 ---
 When this program is run in Pycharm for the first time without previously installing Wonderwords.
-You will get an error code that will link you to the Wonderwords download.
+You will get an error code that will link you to the wonderwords download.

 ---
 ## Citations